openvinotoolkit/datumaro/docs/source/docs/explanation/formats/segment_anything.md

 - `Ellipse`

 Supported annotation attributes:
 - `predicted_iou`
 - `stability_score`
 - `crop_box`
 - `point_coords`

-## Import Segment Anything dataset
+## Import SA-1B dataset

 The SA-1B dataset is available [here](https://ai.facebook.com/datasets/segment-anything-downloads/)

-A Datumaro project with a segment anything source can be created in the following way:
+A Datumaro project with a SA-1B source can be created in the following way:

 ```console
 datum project create
 datum project import --format segment_anything <path/to/dataset>
 ```

-It is possible to specify project name and project directory.
+It is possible to specify the project name and the project directory.
 Run `datum project create --help` for more information.

-An Segment Anything dataset directory should have the following structure:
+An SA-1B dataset directory should have the following structure:

 <!--lint disable fenced-code-flag-->